ophub/amlogic-s9xxx-openwrt/README.md

 | 0 | Other | - | Enter the dtb file name |

-## Local compilation instructions
-The software package supports Github Action cloud compilation, and the compiled firmware can be downloaded directly in [Action](https://github.com/ophub/op/actions) and [Releases](https://github.com/ophub/op/releases).
-You can also compile locally:
-1. Clone the warehouse to the local. `git clone https://github.com/ophub/openwrt-for-amlogic-s9xxx.git`
-2. Create an `openwrt-armvirt` folder in the local Eg: `~/openwrt-for-amlogic-s9xxx/openwrt-armvirt`, and upload the compiled openwrt firmware of the ARM kernel to the `openwrt-armvirt` directory.
-3. Enter the /openwrt-for-amlogic-s9xxx root directory.
-And run Eg: `sudo ./make -d -b n1_x96 -k 5.4.75_5.9.5` to complete the compilation.
-The generated openwrt firmware is in the `out` directory under the root directory.

 ## Detailed make compile command

 - `sudo ./make -d -b n1 -k 5.9.5`: recommend.
 Use the default configuration, specify a kernel and a firmware for compilation.
 - `sudo ./make -d -b n1_x96 -k 5.4.75_5.9.5`: Use the default configuration, specify multiple cores, and multiple firmware for compilation. use "_" to connect.
 - `sudo ./make -d`: Compile all kernel versions of openwrt with the default configuration.